-In FY 2018, the corporate income tax was a charge of US\$ 2.9 million compared to a profit of US\$ 1.6 million last year.
-This income tax charge corresponds to taxable income in profitable jurisdictions.
+In FY 2019, the corporate income tax was a profit of US\$ 0.1 million compared to a charge of US\$ 2.9 million last year.
+This income tax charge corresponds to taxable income in profitable jurisdictions and the recognition of deferred tax assets only when they can be used against taxable profit within a reasonable timeframe (generally five years.